 The community also gets to see the hard work that's going on in their schools, said River Ridge Middle School band director Travis Henry, who also serves as district chairman and who organized this year's event.

-After working at it since band camp started in July, what's wanted most, of course, is the highest honor - a superior rating.
-That doesn't pan out for everyone.
+Band members, who had worked at it since band camp started in July, wanted the highest honor, a superior rating.
+But that doesn't pan out for everyone.
 Judges can be fickle.
 Nerves can get the best of even the most seasoned marcher or flag twirler.
 Disappointment, for some, is inevitable.